patternfly/patternfly-react/packages/react-table/src/components/TableComposable/examples/ComposableTable.md

 Note: Table lives in its own package at [@patternfly/react-table](https://www.npmjs.com/package/@patternfly/react-table)!

-PatternFly has two implementations of a table.
+PatternFly has two implementations of a React table.

 The first is the newer `TableComposable` component.
 It takes a more explicit and declarative approach, and its implementation more closely mirrors that of an html table.
+Generally, updates and new feature requests are implemented in the `ComposableTable`.

 The second is the original `Table` component.
 It is configuration based and takes a less declarative and more implicit approach about laying out the table structure, such as the rows and cells within it.
+Its documentation can be found <a href="/components/table/react-legacy">here</a>.

 import SearchIcon from '@patternfly/react-icons/dist/js/icons/search-icon';
 import CodeBranchIcon from '@patternfly/react-icons/dist/js/icons/code-branch-icon';